rubijn/ios-static-library/README.md

-Tutorial for create a static library on ios
+Video Tutorial for create a static library on ios
 ==================
 [@rubijn](https://twitter.com/rubijn)